 4. Licence to chaperone a child working in entertainment

-5. Body of persons licence
+5. Body of Persons Approval licence

-6. Child employment bylaws
+6. Child employment byelaws

 The hours of work and conditions of child employment are described by the Children and Young Persons Acts 1933 and 1963, the Children (Protection at Work) Regulations 1998 and Lambeth Council Byelaws on the Employment of Children 2013.